hivepress/hivepress/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-An extensible, highly customizable, easy-to-use plugin that lets you build any kind of directory or classifieds website.
+An extensible, highly customizable, easy-to-use plugin that allows you to build any type of directory or listing website.

 == Description ==

-HivePress is an extensible, highly customizable, easy-to-use plugin that lets you build any kind of directory or classifieds website.
+HivePress is an extensible, highly customizable, easy-to-use plugin that allows you to build any type of directory or listing website.

 [Demo](https://demo.hivepress.co/) | [Documentation](https://docs.hivepress.co/) | [Support](https://github.com/hivepress/hivepress/issues)